 Heroku is the PaaS platform from Salesforce.
 It is meant to expedite app development and empowers developers to create, run, and operate apps solely in the cloud.

 Want to know more about Heroku alternatives?
 The article Heroku Alternatives is worth reading.

 - Standard Plan at $25 per month

 For more information, please refer to Heroku’s pricing page.

 The Advantages of Heroku

-In comparison, Firebase allows the developer to setup the backend easily.
-But Heroku provides a higher level of flexibility in working with backend.
-Moreover, Heroku also gives access to many add-ons that enable developers to use a wide array of database technologies such as MySQL, Postgres SQL, Mongo DB, and many more.
-More so, in Heroku, data is stored separately which gives developers the freedom to perform backend and frontend programming easily.
+In comparison, Firebase allows the developer to set up the backend easily.
+But Heroku provides a higher level of flexibility in working with the backend.
+Moreover, Heroku also gives access to many add-ons that enable developers to use a wide array of database technologies such as MySQL, Postgres SQL, and many more.
+Heroku data is stored separately, which gives developers the freedom to perform backend and front-end programming efficiently.

 The drawbacks of Heroku

 Hosting applications on Heroku can be cost-intensive in spite of offering developers free SSL and free startup dynos.
 Most of the time, developers are compelled to subscribe to additional services when using Heroku.

 A typical example is a requirement to subscribe to the $7/mo.
 “Hobby dyno” as a condition for accessing “free SSL.”
 You should have a decent budget if you want to host your app on Heroku.